-The Clean Energy Regulator may request these documents at any time to prove that the system was eligible for small-scale technology certificates.
+Registered agents, who have had the right to create small-scale technology certificates (STCs) assigned to them by system owners, must obtain certain documentation to claim STCs.
+The Clean Energy Regulator may request these documents at any time to prove that the system was eligible for STCs.

 Registered agents should customise their own

-combined small-scale technology certificate assignment forms and written compliance statements to incorporate additional explanatory text, company logos and other features.
+combined STC assignment forms and written compliance statements to incorporate additional explanatory text, company logos and other features.

-If the owner of the solar water heater or air source heat pump has elected to assign the right to create the systems' certificates, the Clean Energy Regulator may request you submit a
+If the owner of the solar water heater or air source heat pump has elected to assign the right to create STCs, the Clean Energy Regulator may request you submit a

 documentasset:CER-RET-016 Small-scale technology certificate assignment form and commissioning or compliance certificate to verify the system's installation.